ChrisTitusTech/linutil/docs/content/userguide/walkthrough.md

 ### Web Browsers

 - **Brave**: Brave is a free and open-source web browser developed by Brave Software, Inc. based on the Chromium web browser.
+- **Brave Origin**: Brave Origin is a standalone version of the Brave browser for creators and artists, providing new revenue streams and community features.
 - **Chromium**: Chromium is an open-source web browser project started by Google, to provide the source code for the proprietary Google Chrome browser.
 - **Google Chrome**: Google Chrome is a fast, secure, and free web browser, built for the modern web.
 - **LibreWolf**: LibreWolf is a fork of Firefox, focused on privacy, security, and freedom.